-NOTE 1 - BASIS OF ACCOUNTING
+NOTE 1-BASIS OF ACCOUNTING

-The Schedule of Expenditures of Federal Awards is prepared on the modified accrual basis of accounting.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Lake Stevens School District's financial statements.
+The Lake Stevens School District uses the modified accrual basis of accounting.